FAQs

 How do I book a private lesson?

 The best way to discuss your needs and make private lessons bookings is over the phone.
 Please call us on 0402 069 576.
+You will then be asked to follow the on-line process for ordering, registering and paying for your lessons.
 All private lesson bookings are confirmed in writing via email.

 How do I progress from Social to Competitive or Medal dancing?